jnear/cs202-compiler-construction/index.md

 faculty on MS Teams.
 I will give 0.5% extra credit towards your final grade for each of these lectures that you attend.
 To receive extra credit, you must take notes in person during the lecture, and then e-mail me your notes after the talk.

- - Guest lecture dates TBA
+The guest lectures will take place at 12-1pm on the following dates:

+ - Friday, March 5
+ - Tuesday, March 9
+ - Friday, March 12
+ - Monday, March 15
+ - Wednesday, March 17

 # Assignments